crownsedge/wildonaldson.me/about.md

 I believe in honesty.
 Capital-H honesty.
 We all go through life just trying to survive, so the least I can do is be honest to other people.
 I believe in working well with others, and bringing professionality into your personality.
 (Professionality. adj.
 Who you are as a professional person.
 It's red in my spell checker!)

+Similar to that, I believe in openness.
+The entirety of this website is written using an open-source toolchain - more about that below.

 ### What do you want?

 Success and happiness, and I'm going to do everything in my power to get both of those, no matter what trials and tribulations I have to go through.
 Full stop.